smpezert/staybae-server/README.md

 ## Overview

 This codebase acts as the server for the Staybae application.
 It is built using Express JS using Typescript.
+The API runs online on this link https://staybae-server-sb.onrender.com.

 ## Dependencies